Crypto-Utopian/real-world-DAP/README.md

 The **RealWorld Data Analytics Platform (rDAP)** is a general framework of data & proccesses that delivers advanced Real Estate data mart comprised of data ingested from GIS sources, government agencies, Realestate websites, and public records.

 <h2> What's the "Big Idea"? </h2>
-The "BIG" idea to develop a data source containg layered collections of Geographic Information [(GIS)](https://github.com/sshuair/awesome-gis) data with other public records (i.e. [county appraiser](https://downloads.hcpafl.org) , or [clerk of court](https://www.hillsclerk.com/Additional-Services/Official-Records), etc) so that devs, BI guys, and data scienctists can do their magic! <br/>
+The "BIG" idea is to develop a data source containg layered collections of Geographic Information [(GIS)](https://github.com/sshuair/awesome-gis) data with other public records (i.e. [county appraiser](https://downloads.hcpafl.org) , or [clerk of court](https://www.hillsclerk.com/Additional-Services/Official-Records), etc) so that devs, BI guys, and data scienctists can do their magic! <br/>
 All contributers must work to **improve** and/or **automate** most of these proccesses:<br/>

 - Gather source data 📝